Nicolas-Francisco/Final-Reality/README.md

 - The "Tarea 1" Version only modifies the Design and construction of the Characters and Weapons, it is not necessary to implement spells, adverse effects, Double Dispatch nor Inventory.
+- An enemy can only attack to a player and viceversa, its forbidden for the player to attack to another player and for an enemy to attack another enemy.
+- The Thief can equip swords, knives and bows.
+- The Knight can equip swords, knives and axes.
+- The Engineer can equip axes and bows.
+- The White Mage can only equip staffs.
+- The Black Mage can equip staffs and knives.